Western Front (World War I): German spring offensives

-Allied counter-offensives
+Entente counter-offensives

 In July, Foch began the Second Battle of the Marne, a counter-offensive against the Marne salient which was eliminated by August.
 The Battle of Amiens began two days later, with Franco-British forces spearheaded by Australian and Canadian troops, along with 600 tanks and 800 aircraft.
 Hindenburg named 8 August as the "Black Day of the German army."
 The Italian 2nd Corps, commanded by General Alberico Albricci, also participated in the operations around Reims.
 German manpower had been severely depleted after four years of war and its economy and society were under great internal strain.
-The Allies fielded 216 divisions against 197 German divisions.
+The entente fielded 216 divisions against 197 German divisions.
 The Hundred Days Offensive beginning in August proved the final straw and following this string of military defeats, German troops began to surrender in large numbers.
-As the Allied forces advanced, Prince Maximilian of Baden was appointed as Chancellor of Germany in October to negotiate an armistice.
+As the entente forces advanced, Prince Maximilian of Baden was appointed as Chancellor of Germany in October to negotiate an armistice.
 Ludendorff was forced out and fled to Sweden.
 The German retreat continued and the German Revolution put a new government in power.
 The Armistice of Compiègne was quickly signed, stopping hostilities on the Western Front on 11 November 1918, later known as Armistice Day.
 The German Imperial Monarchy collapsed when General Groener, the successor to Ludendorff, backed the moderate Social Democratic Government under Friedrich Ebert, to forestall a revolution like those in Russia the previous year.

 Aftermath

 The war along the Western Front led the German government and its allies to sue for peace in spite of German success elsewhere.
 As a result, the terms of the peace were dictated by France, Britain and the United States, during the 1919 Paris Peace Conference.
 The result was the Treaty of Versailles, signed in June 1919 by a delegation of the new German government.
 The terms of the treaty constrained Germany as an economic and military power.
-The Versailles treaty returned the border provinces of Alsace-Lorraine to France, thus limiting the coal required by German industry.
-The Saar, which formed the west bank of the Rhine, would be demilitarised and controlled by Britain and France, while the Kiel Canal opened to international traffic.
+The Versailles treaty returned the border provinces of Alsace-Lorraine to France, thus limiting the quantity of coal available to German industry.
+The Saar, which formed the west bank of the Rhine, would be demilitarized and controlled by Britain and France, while the Kiel Canal opened to international traffic.
 The treaty also drastically reshaped Eastern Europe.
-It severely limited the German armed forces by restricting the size of the army to 100,000 and disallowing a navy or air force.
+It severely limited the German armed forces by restricting the size of the army to 100,000 and prohibiting a navy or air force.
 The navy was sailed to Scapa Flow under the terms of surrender but was later scuttled as a reaction to the treaty.